AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha.md

 **Model Binder Providers**

-IGs the same model binder provider
+If the same model binder provided above is to be used in all the action methods wherever the same model class is used , then we can declare it globally by using binder provider it